 Bruce Bellingham joined the firm in 2001.
-He earned a Ph.D. in 1984 from the University of Pennsylvania, then he taught as an Assistant and Associate Professor of Sociology at Florida State University where he was awarded academic tenure.
+He earned a Ph.D. in 1984 from the University of Pennsylvania, then he taught for fifteen years as an Assistant and Associate Professor of Sociology at Florida State University where he was awarded academic tenure.
 During leaves from F.S.U. he earned a J.D. from the University of Pennsylvania in 1997.
 He received two graduation prizes: the Civil Trial Advocacy award and the M.E.
 Goldstein Memorial Prize in Labor Law.
-Before coming to SGR, he was an associate attorney at Kaufman Coren & Ress.
+Before coming to SGRV, he was an associate attorney at Kaufman Coren & Ress.
 He is admitted to practice in Florida, Pennsylvania, and New York state courts and is admitted to the federal courts in the Eastern District of Pennsylvania, the Southern and Eastern Districts of New York, the Southern District of Florida, the Eleventh and Third Circuit Courts of Appeals, and the United States Supreme Court.

-- University of Pennsylvania, Ph.D., Sociology 1984
+- University of Pennsylvania, Ph.D., 1984

 - York University, M.A.
 1980

 - Trent University, B.A.
-1974, With Honors
+1974 (Hons.), T.H.B.
+Symons Medalist

 - Commercial Litigation

-- Financial Institution Litigation
+- Copyright Litigation

 - Florida, 1998